 - Dried Mushrooms- I choose a mixture of dried wild mushrooms, but I have also used dried shitake mushrooms when I ran out!
 These get infused with the stock for extra 'oomph' then removed and chopped finely to go through the risotto.

 - Peas- Frozen peas are perfect to use in this recipe.
 They're convenient, sweet and easy to use.
 Just stir in just before serving to gently cook through.

-- Vegetable Stock-a good quality vegetable boullion or stock cube is perfect to use, or you can use any other vegetable stock.
-I like to soak the dried mushrooms in the stock for extra mushroomy flavour!
+- Vegetable Stock-a good quality vegetable bouillon or stock cube is perfect to use, or you can use any other vegetable stock.
+I like to soak the dried mushrooms in the stock for an extra mushroomy flavour.

 - White Wine- choose a light vegan wine.
 If you don't want to open a bottle of wine or don't drink, you can use 1 tablespoon of apple cider vinegar and 1 teaspoon of sugar.

 - Olive Oil- for sauteeing the onion.

 - Miso- For the tangy umami taste that becomes part of the vegan substitute for using parmesan cheese.